 In the past it would have been a very different story.

-In no time flat I would have seen myself living under a bridge in Tokyo somewhere, homeless, hungry, alone, without money, passport or Japanese speaking friends, who would be on their way back to Australia without me!
+In no time flat I would have seen myself living under a bridge in Tokyo somewhere, homeless, hungry, alone, without money, passport or my Japanese speaking friends, who would be on their way back to Australia without me!

 I felt the need to reflect

-Still, the awareness of acceptance and peace prevailed.
+Acceptance and peace prevailed.

 Give up the need to know why things happen